msiehoff/process/working_with_me.md

 # My Working Philosophy

+## Communicating with others

+- We can all learn from each other, regardless of past experience.
+I try to be curious when others have a different perspective.
+Seek to understand by asking questions.
+- I try to use neutral language to avoid being critical.
+Frame things as problems to solve together
+- The times I have grown most have come from pairing with people.
+Getting to see their thought process, not just their solution, but how they go about solving problems.
+- Alignment on the goal & what aspects of a solution are important often make communication smoother.

+## Communicating with me

+- I enjoy pairing to work through obstacles or designs.
+I prefer hopping on a quick call over a long series of slack messages.

 ## My Process
   1.  **Understand the problem:** This is always the first step.
 Without defining & understanding the problem or goal it's difficult to evaluate any potential solution.
   -  How will we know we succeeded?